DirkNachbar/Docker/OracleFMWInfrastructure/README.md

 Oracle Fusion Middleware Infrastructure on Docker
 =================================================
 This Docker configuration has been used to create the Oracle Fusion Middleware Infrastructure image.
 Providing this FMW image facilitates the configuration, and environment setup for DevOps users.
-This project includes the creation of an  FMW Infrastructure domain.

-The certification of Oracle FMW Infrastructure on Docker does not require the use of any file presented in this repository.
-Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.
+This Image will be used for the Oracle Forms & Reports 12.2.1.2.0 Image

 ## How to build and run
 This project offers a sample Dockerfile and scripts to build a Oracle Fusion Middleware Infrastructue 12cR2 (12.2.1.x) image.
 To assist in building the image, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.